innovateorange/cusehacks/README.md

 ## Demo Site

 This GitHub Page is run through Jekyll.
-To familiarize yourself and demo, read the Jekyll docs here: https://jekyllrb.com/docs/
+To familiarize yourself and demo, read the Jekyll docs here: https://jekyllrb.com/docs/.

+## Google Analytics

+Sign in to https://analytics.google.com/ with innovateorange@gmail.com.